BlueWallet/Website/_docs/sign-offline.md

 On the wallet with the seed, you go to send → top options → sign transaction.
 Then scan the QR code or import the file.
 That's it the transaction is not signed and ready to be broadcasted.

-To import back to the online device, you just reserve the process and import the transaction from the watch-only wallet.
+To import back to the online device, you just reverse the process and import the transaction from the watch-only wallet.

 <div class="uk-section">
   <div class="uk-container{{container}}">